 Traumatic events can lead to feelings of guilt, even when you have done nothing wrong.
 You may wonder what you could have done differently.
 For many people, the idea of even filing a lawsuit after a miscarriage is far-fetched, but you may have the right to take legal action.

-At FVF Law, our priority is educating people about their rights and options.
+At FVF Law, our priority as Austin car accident attorneys is to educate people about their rights and options.
 Read on for more information about filing a lawsuit when someone else’s negligence causes a miscarriage.

 Can a Car Accident Cause a Miscarriage?